-It was necessary due to the highly different cell numbers across one chip.
-This manual selection was based on the visual borders of the topography, represented in Figure 2.
+This manual selection was based on the visual borders of the topography, represented in Fig. 2.
 One chip contained two parts with the same pattern type, pattern width, and spacing.
-These areas had visible borders which helped to define the border of the ROIs (Figure 2 ROI 1 and ROI 2).
+These areas had visible borders which helped to define the border of the ROIs (Fig. 2 ROI 1 and ROI 2).
 Between these ROIs was the control area with a lighter shade on the fluorescent image.
-This selection protocol helps the user to create similar size patterned ROIs and control ROIs.
+This selection protocol helped to create similar size patterned ROIs and control ROIs.
 After the manual region selection, the image was processed, starting with segmentation.
-The detailed segmentation steps are shown in thesupplementary (Supp.
-Figure 1.)
+The detailed segmentation steps are shown in Supp.
+Fig. 1.

 The segmentation started with an adaptive thresholding step that separates the background from the foreground and gave a binary matrix as output.
-After the binarization, some non-cellular objects remained in the mask, mostly parts from the pattern or the borders between different surfaces.
-These elements formed the "bad mask", which is bigger than a cell nucleus, so it can be removed from the binary image based on the area and skeleton area.
+After the binarization, some non-cellular objects remained in the mask, originating mostly from the pattern or the borders between different surfaces.
+These elements formed the "bad mask", which, being bigger than a cell nucleus could be removed from the binary image based on the area and skeleton area.
 The next steps refined the segmentation more precisely.
 Morphological opening and small object removal removed cell debris and other contamination from the mask.
 The last step of the segmentation was the Watershed algorithm, that separates objects in close contact.

 Orientation and eccentricity are the two main parameters used to evaluate the outline of the nuclei.
 The calculation of these parameters is based on the measurement of the Matlab built-in "regionprops" function.
-The orientation is the angle between the nucleus main axis and the pattern direction, as it is used in a previous study [26].
-The lines of the microstripes unambiguously define the direction, the x-axis (Fig.1. panel (b)).
+The orientation is the angle between the nucleus main axis and the pattern direction, as it is used in a previous study [28].
+The lines of the microstripes unambiguously define the direction, the x-axis (Fig. 1. panel (b)).
 In the case of micropillars, the horizontal line (x-axis) was defined as the reference line of the orientation (Fig. 1. panel (a)).
 The curved micromeander lines require circle ROI selection that gives the data for the orientation calculation.
 Based on the center points and the radii of the circles, the program calculates the angle of the tangent line in the center point of the detected object.
 The calculated orientation is the difference between the nuclei main axis angle and the previously calculated tangent line angle.
-The eccentricity is derived from the major axis length (Major AL) and minor axis length (Minor AL), as in [27].
+The eccentricity is derived from the major axis length (Major AL) and minor axis length (Minor AL), as in [29].
 The calculation method is: